OfficeDev/office-js-docs-pr/docs/testing/test-debug-non-local-server.md

 npx office-addin-debugging start manifest.json
 ```

 This command sideloads the add-in for testing and debugging.
-The tool also works with an XML manifest.
+The tool also works with an add-in only manifest.

 There are many options for the `start` command.
 For details, see the README for the tool at [office-addin-debugging](https://github.com/OfficeDev/Office-Addin-Scripts/tree/master/packages/office-addin-debugging).